sai99999/Casual/README.md

 # Casual
 this is not a serious project
+but dont